Class meetings: Tuesdays and Thursdays, 4:10-5:30 p.m., in 227, CIT

 Software testing and technology assessment I. We'll begin testing some of the software created by the project teams, as part of the project presentations, in preparation for classroom implementation.
 We'll also discuss what it means to evaluate the effectiveness of software in the classroom, and we'll read selected cognitive learning theory studies that attempt to assess the value of integrating technology in the classroom.

 Software testing and technology assessment II.
 We'll complete our own testing and analysis of the software created by the project teams, and discuss ways to analyze the effectiveness of the classroom software over time.
-If we can finish the project presentations on the 27th, we will devote the 29th to a discussion of the future of educational software, with guests from the Industry as well as education.
-If we do not finish by the 27th, we will use the 4th of May for that discussion.
+If we can finish the project presentations on Tuesday, we will devote Thursday to a discussion of the future of educational software, with guests from the Industry as well as education.

 Final Presentations.
-A final session, in the Multimedia Lab, at which teams will present their finished products.
+A final session, in the MSLab, at which teams will present their finished products.
 We'll reflect on the course, brainstorm about how it might be improved next year, and plan for the presentation/party for our teachers, and Brown faculty members.